sotpotatis/sotpotatis/README.md

 #### Want to follow my learning curve?

 My beginner projects - following *a very limited amount to say it nicely* of development rules - only kept for nostalgia - can be found on [William04A](https://github.com/William04A) on GitHub.
+You might occasionally find this account in commit messages in my repositories here too.